KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 * `-ile` less than or equal, case insensitive
 * `-cle` less than or equal, case sensitive

-I don't know why you would use-case sensitive and insensitive options for these operators.
+I don't know why you would use case sensitive and insensitive options for these operators.

 ## -like wildcard matches